rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 This month:

-- the book was officially released on July 10th
+- the book was officially released on July 10th;
-- the project received 3 external contributions
+- the project received 3 external contributions;
-- a few text edits were done, including fixing an issue with code snippets not appearing correctly
+- a few text edits were done, including fixing an issue with code snippets not appearing correctly;
-- work on translations has started (🇨🇳translation coming soon 🤞)
+- work on translations has started (🇨🇳 translation coming soon 🤞).

 You can follow
 the release discussion [on Twitter][sokoban_release],